Your daily technology class with Professor Randy!!

 4) “Locked or Unlocked?”

-An unlocked cell phone can be used on any cell phone carrier.
-Unlocked cell phones cost more up front but all software restrictions have been removed and you will be able to use the phone with whichever carrier you so desire.
-Many third party vendors sell unlocked phones and there are also many third party services that offer to unlock your cell phone for a fee (something I don’t recommend).
+An unlocked mobile phone can be used on any mobile phone carrier.
+Unlocked phones cost more up front but all software restrictions have been removed and you will be able to use the phone with whichever carrier you so desire.
+Many third party vendors sell unlocked phones and there are also many third party services that offer to unlock your mobile phone for a fee (something I don’t recommend).

-In my next post (part 2), I’ll continue to “demystify” the confusing cell phone scenario.
+In my next post (part 2), I’ll continue to “demystify” the confusing mobile phone scenario.

 -